parsaeisa/Notes/Software engineering/work culture.md

 > You always think about searching too late.
 Start it sooner.

+### Being sharp

+- Try to give solutions all the time. (the solution can go beyond software engineering and go to other parts like QA, product, analyze, etc.)
+    - You can also correct your manager, for example while breaking a task ( tasks' granularity)

 A junior developer must always **consider team trends**.
 Try to follow, undertand & **remember** events.
 Events like :
     - starting a project
     - Leaving a project undone